pgtipping/Synthalyst/memory-bank/activeContext.md

    - Adjust based on user preferences

 3. **Analytics**:
-   - Implement analytics to track model usage
+   - Implement analytics to track model usage internally
    - Use data to further optimize the selection algorithm

 ## Active Decisions

 1. **Model Selection Strategy**:

-   - Use Gemini 1.5 Flash-8B as the primary model for Knowledge GPT
+   - Use cost-efficient models as the primary option for Knowledge GPT
-   - Use GPT-4o-Mini as the primary model for Learning Creator
+   - Use balanced cost-quality models for Learning Creator
    - Dynamically select models based on task requirements
+   - Never expose model selection details to end users

 2. **Language Support**:

-   - Support all languages available in the selected models
+   - Support multiple languages based on available capabilities
    - Default to browser language when possible
    - Fall back to more capable models for unsupported languages

 3. **Cost Optimization**:

    - Prioritize cost efficiency for simple tasks
    - Use more capable models for complex tasks
    - Monitor usage and adjust thresholds as needed

+4. **User Experience**:
+   - Present a unified "AI-powered" experience
+   - Focus on quality of outputs rather than technical details
+   - Never display which specific models are being used